Student Field Trips

-To schedule a field trip, call our Indoor Education Manager at (616) 974-5239, or complete a registration form.
+To schedule a field trip, call our Indoor Education Manager at (616) 974-5239, or complete a registration form and email.
 Please schedule your field trip a minimum of two weeks in advance.
 If scheduling during our Butterflies are Blooming exhibition, please register early.
 Please note: Once our Education Assistant has confirmed your field trip date and time via email, then you may consider your field trip scheduled.

 We require one chaperone for every four preschoolers, six elementary students; eight middle students; or 10 high school students.